Funding Overview – Urbanized Area Formula

-The Urbanized Area Formula Funding program (49 U.S.C.
-5307) makes federal resources available to urbanized areas and to governors for transit capital and operating assistance in urbanized areas and for transportation-related planning.
-An urbanized area is an incorporated area with a population of 50,000 or more that is designated as such by the U.S. Department of Commerce, Bureau of the Census.
+Under the Urbanized Area Formula Funding program (49 U.S.C.
+5307 and 5340) the Federal Transit Administration makes federal resources available to urbanized areas and to governors for transit capital and operating assistance in those urbanized areas and for transportation-related planning.
+An urbanized area is an incorporated area with a population of 50,000 or higher that is designated as such by the U.S. Census Bureau.

 History